How Accurate Was SAP on Fiori as a Successful Product?

 If you want to see our references for this article and other related Brightwork articles, see this link.

-Lack of Financial Bias Notice: We have no financial ties to SAP or any other entity mentioned in this article.
+Notice of Lack of Financial Bias: We have no financial ties to SAP or any other entity mentioned in this article.

-- Second, no one paid for this article to be written, and it is not pretending to inform you while being rigged to sell you software or consulting services.
+• Second, no one paid for this article to be written, and it is not pretending to inform you while being rigged to sell you software or consulting services.
 Unlike nearly every other article you will find from Google on this topic, it has had no input from any company's marketing or sales department.
+As you are reading this article, consider how rare this is.
+The vast majority of information on the Internet on SAP is provided by SAP, which is filled with false claims and sleazy consulting companies and SAP consultants who will tell any lie for personal benefit.
+Furthermore, SAP pays off all IT analysts -- who have the same concern for accuracy as SAP.
+Not one of these entities will disclose their pro-SAP financial bias to their readers.

 Problems with Fiori

 SAP’s Fiori has been a problem from the beginning.
 As previously stated, it seems SAP is pushing development to come up with as many Fiori apps as possible — for the perception of the broadest possible coverage.
-But as most of these apps aren’t used, the apps aren’t being tested and burned in.
+But as most of these apps aren’t used, they aren’t being tested and burned in.

 Bill McDermott made the following statement to SAP News in 2014.